-Business loans are often an important part of launching and growing a small business.
-However, it can be easy to get in serious trouble when taking on debt.
-Some lenders may include terms and hidden fees in loan agreements that cause debt to balloon and could put your business in serious financial trouble.
+Business loans are often an important aspect of launching and growing a small business.
+However, it’s easy to get in serious trouble when taking on debt.
+Some lenders may include terms and hidden fees in loan agreements that cause debt to balloon – which can potentially put your business in significant financial trouble.

-By closely reviewing loan agreements a lender offers (along with having a professional attorney and accountant review them) you can arm yourself against an unfair repayment program.
+By closely reviewing loan agreements a lender offers (along with asking an attorney or accountant to review them), you can arm yourself against an unfair repayment program.
 Know your loan repayment options and when it’s time to seek funding elsewhere.
-This guide will introduce you to the concept of business loans, as well as some hidden terms and fees to look for.
+This guide will introduce you to the concept of business loans as well as outline certain terms and fees to look out for.

 Editor’s note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.